• Home

 Many people seek therapy hoping that greater insight will finally bring relief—understanding why anxiety persists, why the same relationship patterns repeat, or why stress feels overwhelming even when life appears stable.
 Insight matters.
 Faith matters.
 But for many individuals and couples, talking alone does not lead to lasting change.
 In my work as a licensed […]

-Filed Under: Anxiety and Stress, Faith-Integrated Counseling Tagged With: anxiety therapy, attachment-based therapy, emotional regulation, faith and mental health, nervous system regulation, relationship stress, talk therapy limitations
+Filed Under: Religion / Spirituality Tagged With: anxiety therapy, attachment-based therapy, emotional regulation, faith and mental health, nervous system regulation, relationship stress, talk therapy limitations

 Christian Marriage Counseling After an Affair: What Healing Can Look Like